 “Urgent, radical and prescriptive this polemic provides a radical manifesto for Higher Education in the era of the millennials.
 In the wake of student debt, a lack of social mobility and excess at the top it breaks open the sterile complacency that has for too long gone unchallenged.”
 David Lammy, MP

 “An important book that brims with ideas for transforming HE for a diverse, inclusive, post-disciplinary world.
 Refreshingly radical.”
-Tim Blackman, VC of Middlesex University
+Tim Blackman, VC of the Open University

-We’ve also produced a policy briefing, Universities should be accessible to everyone, with Policy Bristol.
+A policy briefing, Universities should be accessible to everyone, is available with Policy Bristol.

-Jacob Richardson has reviewed the book for Social Review; he calls it, ‘a groundbreaking plan for overhauling the universities system… [a] radical blueprint—making even the dreaming spires of Oxbridge [into] Open Universities.’
+Jacob Richardson, for Social Review, calls it, ‘a groundbreaking plan for overhauling the universities system… [a] radical blueprint—making even the dreaming spires of Oxbridge [into] Open Universities.’

-The beautiful cover image is by Thierry Bal.
+The beautiful cover image for the book is by Thierry Bal.